What’s specs determined the picture quality in digital cameras

 Both OIS and EIS have their advantages and limitations.
 OIS tends to be more effective in reducing camera shake when shooting handheld, especially in longer focal lengths.
 On the other hand, EIS can compensate for a wider range of movements and is generally more effective in video recording.

-See also Best digital nomad camera
+See also What to shapes make up a digital camera

 While image stabilization can greatly improve picture quality by reducing blur, it is important to note that it does not completely eliminate the need for steady hands or a tripod in certain situations.
 Additionally, image stabilization may not be as effective in capturing fast-moving subjects, as it primarily compensates for camera shake.